asier-izquierdo/craftceres/README.md

 Currently supports Minecraft updates only up to version 1.99.9<br>
 Designed to update _any_ PaperMC server setup.
 It should be run with `sudo` unless set as a cron job, since PaperMC is (or should be) run by an user with limited permissions.

-### Limitations

-- It doesn't currently delete previously archived builds of PaperMC.

 ## backer.sh

 __The backer script is (_or should be_) in charge of backing up both the world and the Dynmap's MySQL database to an external storage.__